rbms-bsc/DCRMR/_pages/Phys-desc/Applied-material.md

 <a name="6.26.3.4">6.26.3.4</a> If a manifestation is known to have multiple applied materials but not all can be readily identified, record *mixed materials.*

-<a name="6.26.3.5">6.26.3.5</a> Record more detailed descriptions of the applied materials used to produce the manifestation in details of applied material if considered important (see [Details of applied material, 6.265.3.1](/DCRMR/phys-desc/Details-of-applied-material/#6.265.3.1)).
+<a name="6.26.3.5">6.26.3.5</a> Record more detailed descriptions of the applied materials used to produce the manifestation as [Details of applied material](/DCRMR/phys-desc/Details-of-applied-material/) if considered important (see [6.265.3.1](/DCRMR/phys-desc/Details-of-applied-material/#6.265.3.1)).

 ---